Home ยป Korean Side Dishes (Banchan) ยป Stuffed Shiitake Mushrooms

 • Once the pan is heated, lightly dip the stuffed mushrooms into the egg bowl (only dip the stuffed side for better visual look of the mushroom) and place the mushrooms onto the pan and cook (the stuffed side is cooking first).
 When the stuffed side is all cooked (in about 2 mins), turn it over quickly and lightly cook the mushroom on the head side.
 Remove them from the heat.
 Repeat this until you cook up all the mushrooms.

 • Serve on a plate and enjoy!
+(This Korean sweet and tangy soy dipping sauce pairs well with them.)

 Notes